 The Anaerobic System

-As mentioned above: When aerobic metabolism can no longer meet the ATP demands of the muscles anaerobic metabolism (glycolysis) jumps in to make up the shortfall in ATP.
+When aerobic metabolism can no longer meet the ATP demands of the muscles, anaerobic metabolism (glycolysis) jumps in to make up the shortfall in ATP.

 This process has a drawback that makes the anaerobic output self-limiting for endurance events (defined as anything over 2 minutes).
-That limiter is the production of lactate (which is a byproduct of anaerobic glycolysis).
+That limiter is the production of lactate (which is a by-product of anaerobic glycolysis).
 Lactate production rises at an ever-accelerating rate along with intensity.
-On the ascending scale of intensity one’s Maximum Lactate Steady State is crossed (MLSS for short, is also known by several additional names, listed as a footnote*) after which the duration of exercise will be reduced to a few minutes at most due to fatigue.
+On the ascending scale of intensity, once you cross your Maximum Lactate Steady State (MLSS for short, is also known by several additional names, listed as a footnote*), the duration of exercise will be reduced to a few minutes at most due to fatigue.
 All endurance athletes have experienced the fatigue that comes on when the pace is too fast for too long.
 The only option is to slow down.

 The Metabolic Key to Unlocking More Endurance

-It’s not as simple as only doing tons of long, easy distance though.
-But, this foundation is required to build that big motor.
-Once the aerobic capacity is maximized for a training cycle, then high intensity work can be utilized to it’s fullest to make the greatest gains in endurance.
+It’s not as simple as only doing tons of long, easy distance, though.
+But you need that foundation to build a big motor.
+Once you maximize your aerobic capacity for a training cycle, you can use high-intensity work to its fullest to make the greatest gains in endurance.

-* Lactate Threshold, Anaerobic Threshold, Maximum Lactate Steady State, Onset of Blood Lactate Accumulation, Functional Threshold are all names for essentially the same metabolic event, where lactate production exceeds its rate of removal.
-Physiologists love to split hairs of the various definitions but for our purposes here they all represent the point beyond which exercise can only be sustained for a short period.
+*Lactate Threshold, Anaerobic Threshold, Maximum Lactate Steady State, Onset of Blood Lactate Accumulation, and Functional Threshold are all names for essentially the same metabolic event, where lactate production exceeds its rate of removal.
+Physiologists love to split hairs of the various definitions, but for our purposes here they all represent the point beyond which exercise can only be sustained for a short period.